-NH3 travels through the plumbing from the tank through the strainer to the input of the Heat Exchanger.
-The purpose of the Heat Exchanger is to convert the vapor within the NH3 to liquid so it can be measured accurately.
-From there it is then measured by the flow meter.
-Next, the liquefied anhydrous ammonia enters the Variable Orifice Distributor where its flow rate is adjusted by the Control Console.
-This adjusted flow rate is then uniformly distributed to each of the exit ports in the manifold.
-This precise flow rate is continuously being adjusted to ensure a constant application rate.
+NH3 travels through the plumbing from the tank through the strainer to the input of the Heat Exchanger The purpose of the Heat Exchanger is to convert the vapor within the NH3 to liquid so it can be measured accurately.
+From there it is then measured by the flow meter The servo valve is controlled by the console to adjust the flow rate as speed or pressures change to keep a constant application rate.

-The console controls the system and acts as the operator interface.
+The console is the brains of the system and acts as the operator interface.
 It receives information from the operator and system components and makes the necessary changes to keep a constant application rate.